-Suzuki Motor Corp is making a JPY60-billion ($611.4 million) investment to construct a new passenger car factory in Indonesia.
-Suzuki spokesman Ei Mochizuki told Reuters that the carmaker plans to build small cars in Indonesia based on its fuel-efficient 660cc mini car "Wagon R".
+Suzuki Motor Corp. is making a JPY60-billion ($611.4 million) investment to construct a new passenger car plant in Indonesia.
+Suzuki spokesman Ei Mochizuki told Reuters that the Japanese carmaker is planning to build small cars in Indonesia based on its fuel-efficient 660-cc "Wagon R" mini car.
 Suzuki is Japan's fourth largest carmaker in terms of sales volume.

-Mochizuki said that carmaker will be exchanging the 660cc engine for powerplants with a bigger displacement.
+According to Mochizuki, the Japanese carmaker will be exchanging the 660 cc engine for powerplants with a bigger displacement.
 Suzuki currently owns and operates a car plant in the country.

 Indonesia recently signed into law a Low Cost Green Car (LCGC) program aimed at promoting small cars, although it is on hold pending review.

-Suzuki is one of the Japanese carmakers including Toyota Motor Corp and Honda Motor Co that are mulling using their Japan-only mini car technology to penetrate emerging markets with a fast growing middle class like Indonesia, which is the fourth most-populous country in the world.
+Suzuki is one of the Japanese carmakers -- including Toyota Motor Corp. and Honda Motor Co. -- that are mulling using their Japan-only mini car technology to penetrate emerging markets with a fast growing middle class.
+These emerging markets include Indonesia, which is considered as the fourth most-populous country in the world.